-Luscious fudge with coconut oil and peanut butter that sets up in the refrigerator.
+Luscious no-cook fudge with coconut oil and peanut butter that sets up in the refrigerator.
+Gluten-free!

 As I write this, I’m sitting in the departure lounge of the International terminal in San Francisco, bound for a month in the Italian sun.
 You might be thinking, “Wow, she’s that organized that she can do a blog posting at the terminal gate?”
 I am not.
 I should have done this no later than yesterday in the comfort of my home where my computer has already made friends with the wireless thingy that gets me magically online.